gurn1/time-to-read/readme.txt

 == Description ==

-**Simple Time To Read** is a lightweight plugin that adds an estimated reading time to your posts, pages, and custom post types.
+**Simple Time To Read LSC** is a lightweight plugin that adds an estimated reading time to your posts, pages, and custom post types.

 Improve user experience by giving your readers a quick idea of how long your content will take to read.
 The reading time is calculated based on the word count of your content and can be easily customized to suit your site’s tone and layout.

-Whether you're running a blog, news site, or documentation hub, Simple Time To Read helps engage readers and reduce bounce rates by setting clear expectations.
+Whether you're running a blog, news site, or documentation hub, Simple Time To Read LSC helps engage readers and reduce bounce rates by setting clear expectations.

 == Features ==